 New arrivals working in Cape Town often find the daily grind to be a considerable step back from the rat race they may be used to.
 To some, Capetonians seem to contend that there are too many other wonderful ways to be spending time.
 In fact, many of the people who have relocated here don't hang onto the ladder of ambition for too long, as they reprioritise their lives.

 On the downside, employers are fully aware that the city's striking landscapes beckon qualified workers from South Africa and elsewhere to the metropolis.
 It follows that fewer job opportunities exist in the city and smaller salaries accompany the positions that do become available, especially when compared with the likes of Johannesburg.
-Generally, once people pin down a good job with a respectable company, turnover is relatively low.
+Generally, turnover is relatively low once people pin down a good job with a respectable company.

 Job market in Cape Town

-The media and advertising industry, the IT sector and asset management businesses are well represented, and a high proportion of expats working in Cape Town can be found in one of these industries.
-The city is also a bastion of creativity, and there are plenty of opportunities for young people to expand their artistic abilities while embarking on a creative career – those with a focused entrepreneurial spirit often find success.
+The media and advertising industry, the IT sector, and asset management businesses are well represented, and many expats working in Cape Town are employed in one of these industries.
+The city is also a bastion of creativity, and there are plenty of opportunities for young people to expand their artistic abilities while embarking on a creative career –those with a focused entrepreneurial spirit often find success.

 Cape Town's stunning natural scenery, favourable weather patterns and the relatively low costs of local labour have also made the city an international destination for the film industry.
 That said, opportunities in this sector are subject to drastic seasonal changes.

-Tourism and hospitality services are also thriving industries, and many expats from abroad find employment in positions where knowledge of a second language apart from English is a necessity.
+Tourism and hospitality services are also thriving industries, and many expats from abroad find employment in positions where knowledge of a second language apart from English is necessary.

 Finding a job in Cape Town